 Our interactive sale flowchart.
 Note how few steps you will be involved in.
 We do a lot of work in the background and you will see what we need from you as we progress.

-With Spencer Lockwood Conveyancing behind your sale, all of the legal and administrative tasks will be efficiently and effectively dealt with so you don’t have to worry.
+With Spencer Lockwood Solicitors behind your sale, all of the legal and administrative tasks will be efficiently and effectively dealt with so you don’t have to worry.
 We’ll keep you informed from the word go.
 Here’s how we work to make your life easier:

 We’ll talk through all of your priorities and provide you with a competitive quote.